max397574/colortils.nvim/readme.md

 - Lighten and darken colors
 - Convert colors to greyscale or something between the color and it's grey version
 - Pick a color on a gradient between two colors
+- Export from any of the mentioned tools above to other ones
+- Replace color under cursor
 - Some utilities for css colors
     - List Colors